zsviczian/obsidian-excalidraw-plugin/docs/Examples/dataviewjs_mindmap.md

-Here's a rewrite of my mindmap script using dataviewjs
+# Mindmap from Tasklist using dataviewjs
+This is similar to the mindmap script using templater, but because dataview already returns tasks in a tree, it is slightly simpler

-my input file is `Demo.md` with the following contents:
+The input file is `Demo.md` with the following contents:
 ```markdown
 - [ ] Root task
     - [ ] task 1.1